Philippe-C/Getting-and-Cleaning-Data/CodeBook.md

-# From the raw data to the final Tidy data
+# From The Raw Data To The Final Tidy Data

-The code presented in `run_analysis.R` follows 5 steps defined in the ReadMe file.
+The code presented in `run_analysis.R` follows 5 steps defined also in the `ReadMe` file.

 Practically, the process involves: